 We remove the shingles, underlayment, and nails to prepare the roof surface for the shingle installation.
 With a roof tear-off, when the old materials are removed and the deck is clean, this allows the roofers to inspect the decking to uncover any potential problems that need to be repaired.
 This could range from rotten wood, cracked boards, or an unsound deck that won’t hold nails properly.
-We repair any damaged decking to insure a proper nailing surface.
+We repair any damaged decking to ensure a proper nailing surface.

 We protect your investment and safeguard vulnerable areas of your roof by installing an extra waterproofing material that provides a secondary layer of protection in valleys, protrusions, and flashing areas.
 By installing the extra waterproofing, it creates a watertight barrier that provides continuous protection year after year.

 The proper installation of a high-quality roof deck protection material is used as water proofing.
 Our roofing company installs synthetic underlayment that is strong, durable, and repels water unlike paper felt and helps prevent moisture from reaching the roof deck.
 Synthetic underlayment is 12 times stronger than #30 paper felt, offers excellent wind resistance and durability through heavy roof traffic, and adverse weather conditions.